Housing FAQ for new students

-If I live in an apartment, can I pull in a student who does not qualify for an apartment?
+If I live in an apartment, can I pull in a student younger or older than me?

 Can I sign up for one semester of housing only?

-No. The Student Housing Agreement is for the full academic year: fall and spring or fall, winter, and spring for students on the trimester system.
+No. The Student Housing Agreement is for the full academic year: fall and spring, or fall, spring and summer for students on the trimester system.

 For students studying abroad or participating in co-op opportunities during the Spring semester, a petition may be submitted to the Residential Life and Housing office through email@example.com.
 Students not living on campus during the fall semester are welcome to apply for Spring semester housing.